Skip to content

 • Filesystem Session Store: Replaced cookie-based session storage with a filesystem-backed store to resolve β€œ400 Bad Request” errors caused by cookie size limits (4096 bytes) during large JWT/OAuth exchanges.

-• Hub-Native Grove Reliability: Fixed critical 503 errors and path resolution issues during agent creation in hub-native groves by correctly propagating grove slugs to runtime brokers.
+• Hub-Managed Project Reliability: Fixed critical 503 errors and path resolution issues during agent creation in hub-managed projects by correctly propagating project slugs to runtime brokers.

 • Agent Deletion Cleanup: Hardened the agent deletion flow to ensure that stopping and removing an agent in the Hub correctly dispatches cleanup commands to the associated runtime broker and removes local workspace files.